 Brian K. Ferrell joined CoreCivic in 2002 as vice president, Government Relations and he later served as vice president, State Customer Relations; senior advisor for state governmental relations; and managing director, Partnership Relations.
 Before joining CoreCivic, Ferrell served in the Office of the Governor and the Department of Finance & Administration of the State of Tennessee.
 He started as legislative and policy assistant and later became the governor's chief legislative liaison and top advisor on corrections.
 He holds a bachelor's degree from the University of Tennessee at Knoxville, and a doctor of jurisprudence from the UT College of Law.

-Brian Hammonds, Vice President, Finance
+Brian Hammonds, Vice President, Finance and Controller

-Brian Hammonds was named Vice President, Finance in April 2014, having joined the company as Director, Financial Planning and Analysis in 2003.
+Brian Hammonds was named Vice President, Finance and Controller in April 2014, having joined the company as Director, Financial Planning and Analysis in 2003.
 He was promoted to Director, Financial Reporting in the Accounting department in 2004 and again was promoted to Assistant Controller in 2005.
 Hammonds later became Vice President, Treasury in 2013.
 Prior to his career with CoreCivic, Hammonds was with two Nashville accounting firms, serving as an Audit Senior with Arthur Andersen and an Audit Manager at Ernst & Young where he worked primarily on healthcare companies and publicly traded REITs.
 Hammonds earned both his undergraduate and master's degree in accountancy at the University of Tennessee and is a Certified Public Accountant.

 Jason Medlin, Vice President, Facility Operations, Business Unit 2 Jason Medlin joined CoreCivic in 1997 as a Correctional Officer at Northeast Ohio Correctional Center in Youngstown, Ohio, where he also served as Sergeant, Lieutenant, Captain, Assistant Chief of Security and Assistant Warden.
 Medlin later transferred to other CoreCivic facilities, where he was named Chief of Security, Assistant Warden and Warden.
 In December 2014, Medlin was promoted to Managing Director of Facility Operations (Division III) at the Facility Support Center, where he oversaw multiple facilities with diverse government partner contracts.
 In April 2018, he assumed his current role.
 Medlin holds a bachelor's degree in Criminal Justice Administration from the University of Phoenix and a master's degree in Administration of Criminal Justice from the University of Cincinnati.
 He served in the U.S. Army for five years.